tweag/asset-fuse/examples/bazel-with-fallback/README.md

 # Example of using asset-fuse and rules_gcs together

-This example demonstrates how to use FUSE if available, but fall back to a module extension / repository rule if needed.
+This example demonstrates how to use FUSE if available, but fall back to a repository rule if needed.

 ## How to use with FUSE: